The National Skill Development Agency (NSDA India)

 India is known for being a great source of back-office and mid-office roles in banking, finance, and technology.

-Many global investment banks are rapidly expanding offices in India in cities like Mumbai, Bangalore, and Dehli.
+Many global investment banks are rapidly expanding offices in India in cities such as Mumbai, Bangalore, and Dehli.

 From the banks’ perspective, the most important skills to have developed are:

-India will be making a big push to set up the skills of their people in accounting and finance.
+India will be making a big push to increase the skills of its people in accounting and finance.
 While many people will go to university, given the sheer size of the country and the number of people that require training, many will look to online courses to master these topics.